J. Breckenridge Ellis: Biography

-Mr. Ellis was born near Hannibal, Missouri, February 11, 1870, but spent most of his life in Clinton County.
+Ellis was born near Hannibal, Missouri, on February 11, 1870, but spent most of his life in Clinton County.
 He was the son of John W. Ellis, PhD. and Sallie Breckenridge Ellis.

 In 1880, his father purchased Plattsburg College and the family moved to Plattsburg, Missouri where the elementary school still bears his name.

-J. Breckenridge Ellis was a prolific writer, having written 26 works (primarily historical romances) which appeared in book form, besides numerous serials of book length which were published by national magazines.
+Ellis was a prolific writer, writing 26 works (primarily historical romances) which appeared in book form, besides numerous serials of book length which were published by national magazines.

 His novel, Fran, was on the best seller list in America, and made into the 1919 film The Love Hunger.
-Several of his works were made into motion pictures and stage plays.
-He also served as president of the Missouri Writers' Guild.
+Several of his works were made into films and stage plays.
+He was president of the Missouri Writers' Guild.

-During the 1900s-1910s, Ellis supplied numerous serials to the Chicago Ledger.
+During the 1900s and 1910s, Ellis supplied numerous serials to the Chicago Ledger.
 Many featured the recurring character Detective "Keeneyes".

 Ellis' writing is of the Stanley Weyman school.
 His romances were pithy and understated, artfully avoiding the affectations and pretensions of many of his contemporaries.

-He died at his home in New Cordell, Oklahoma on April 2, 1956, and was buried at Greenlawn Cemetery in Plattsburg.
+He died at his home in New Cordell, Oklahoma, on April 2, 1956, and was buried at Greenlawn Cemetery in Plattsburg.